sdondley/sdondley.github.io/_notes/markdown_to_note.md

 command!
 CvimwikiAll2HTML call vimwiki#vars#set_wikilocal('custom_wiki2html_args', 'no_update', 0) | execute ':silent!
 VimwikiAll2HTML' | call vimwiki#vars#set_wikilocal('custom_wiki2html_args', 'hi', 0) | execute ':redraw!'
 ```

-As you can see, it's basically the same as the autocmd except it calls `VimwikiAll2HTML` instead of `Vimwiki2HTML` command for a single file.
+As you can see, it's basically the same as the autocmd except it calls
+`VimwikiAll2HTML` instead of `Vimwiki2HTML` command for a single file.
+Since
+updating the markdown_to_note script, it is no longer necessary to run this
+command.

-The autocmd and map does not tell the whole vim configuration story, however.
+The map and autocmd does not tell the whole vim configuration story, however.
 The key to getting the `markdown_to_note` script to be called called is to set
 the `custom_wiki2html` key for for the wiki in `g:vimwiki_list` with something
 like this in your vimrc file: